marcin-piotrak-mox/DevSecOps-fu/helm/README.md

 # Overview <a name="paragraph1"></a>

-Helm is an open source package manager for Kubernetes graduated from CNCF.
+Helm is an **open source package manager for Kubernetes** graduated from CNCF.
 It provides the ability to provide, share, and use software built for Kubernetes.

-Helm uses a packaging format called charts.
+Helm uses a packaging format called **charts**.
 A chart is a collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.
 Charts are created as files laid out in a particular directory tree.
 They can be packaged into versioned archives to be deployed.

 A chart is organized as a collection of files inside of a directory.
 The directory name is the name of the chart (without versioning information).
 Thus, a chart describing WordPress would be stored in a `wordpress/` directory.<br>
 Inside of this directory, Helm will expect a structure that matches: